sawft99/Obsidian-SecPlus/Sec+/About/Objectives.md

 	- Fake telemetry
 	- DNS sinkhole

-## 2.2 - Summarize virtualizatio4n and cloud computing concepts
+## 2.2 - Summarize virtualization and cloud computing concepts
 ---
 - Cloud models
 	- [[As a Service#Infrastructure as a Service (Iaas)|Infrastructure as a Service (Iaas)]]